serkanh/quizapp/readme.md

 ## Overview

 The Turkish Words Quiz App is a full-stack web application designed to help users learn Turkish vocabulary.
-It allows users to add Turkish-English word pairs, edit existing words, play pronunciations, and generate quizzes based on the added words.
+It allows users to add Turkish-English word pairs, edit existing words, delete words, play pronunciations, and generate quizzes based on the added words.

 ## Quickstart